pletzer/python-oop-novice/_episodes/04-decorators.md

 >
 > Adjust the `FunctionPlotter`, `PolynomialPlotter`, or
 > `QuadraticPlotter` example from earlier to make `color` a property,
-> with a getter and a setter, with the setter checking that the the
+> with a getter and a setter, with the setter checking that the
 > color is a valid matplotlib color.
 >
 >> ## Solution